New constraint on neutrino magnetic moment and neutrino millicharge from LUX-ZEPLIN dark matter search results: Conclusions

-{\it Conclusions}.--- In this paper, we describe the search for a possible neutrino MM by exploiting elastic solar neutrino-electron scattering data provided by the LUX-ZEPLIN Collaboration.
-By using 331.65 t~days of data we searched for effects of the neutrino magnetic moment by looking for distortions in the shape and normalization of the electron recoil spectrum.
-At 90\% C.L. we obtain the new best upper laboratory limit on the effective neutrino magnetic moment, namely $\mu_{\nu}^{\rm{eff}} < 6.2 \times 10^{-12} \, \mu_{\text{B}}$, including background and fluxes uncertainties.
-It supersedes the previous best limit set by the Borexino Collaboration by almost a factor of 5, and it rejects by more than 5$\sigma$ the hint of a possible neutrino MM found by the XENON1T Collaboration when interpreting their excess at low recoil energies.
-The limit is stable against significant variations in the background and flux uncertainties as well as when leaving the $^{37}$Ar background component free to vary in the fit.\\
+In this paper, we describe the search for a possible neutrino electromagnetic interaction by exploiting elastic solar neutrino-electron scattering data provided by the LUX-ZEPLIN Collaboration.
+By using 331.65 t$\cdot$days of data we searched for effects of the neutrino magnetic moment and neutrino millicharge by looking for distortions in the shape and normalization of the electron recoil spectrum.
+At 90\% C.L. we obtain a competitive upper limit on the effective neutrino magnetic moment, namely $\mu_{\nu}^{\rm{eff}} < 1.1 \times 10^{-11} \, \mu_{\text{B}}$, which is second only to the recent XENONnT limit.
+We also determined the limits considering the three different neutrino flavors separately, so the results obtained in this work can be easily compared also with experiments not sensitive to solar neutrinos.
+To fully exploit the potentiality of the LZ data, we also derived intriguing constraints on the neutrino millicharge discussing the impact of different interaction models, namely the FEA and the more robust and reliable EPA, showing that the EPA approach leads to much more stringent constraints.
+Using EPA, we obtain the current best limit on the effective neutrino millicharge $|q_{\nu}^{\rm{eff}}| < 1.5 \times 10^{-13}\;e_0$, improving significantly with respect to previous bounds.
+Also in this scenario, we derived the limits considering the three different flavor components, achieving also in this case the current best limits.\\